al-caveman/cavemancms/content_raw/food/article.md

 #perfect_food perfect food

-_Synopsis---_ Basically, a food is _perfect_, if and only if, it is the cheapest thing that offers you the.
+_Synopsis---_Basically, a food is _perfect_, if and only if, it is the cheapest thing that offers you the nutritions that you require.
 Else, you are wasting your money.

 ## i'm smart